 I am the sixth out of seven children, and from all sides (my four brothers in particular), I heard, “When are you going to get that stuff published?”
 As if publishing contracts droppeth from the heavens like the gentle rain?
 And yet… I’m a child welfare attorney.
 That’s a tough gig, and I could see the day when I might want an alternative.

-I eventually got up the courage to start pitching manuscripts to agents and editors.
-The query letter that resulted in “the call” started out: “I am the buffoon in the bar at the RWA retreat who could not keep her heroines straight, could not look you in the eye, and could not stop blushing—and if that doesn’t narrow down the possibilities, your job is even harder than I thought.”
+I joined RWA, like dipping a casual toe in the waters of authordom when nobody was looking.
+I went to a chapter conference and felt completely out of place.
+Nonetheless, I bumped into an editor there, and the query letter resulting from that encounter began: “I am the buffoon in the bar at the RWA retreat who could not keep her heroines straight, could not look you in the eye, and could not stop blushing—and if that doesn’t narrow down the possibilities, your job is even harder than I thought.”
 (The dear lady bought the book anyway.)